-Paragraph 3, Item 1 of the Code provides that films that depict, express or otherwise deal with specified matters; describe or depict in a way that is likely to cause offence to a reasonable adult; or promote incite or instruct in matters of crime of violence, should not be classified and be Refused Classification (RC).
+Paragraph 4, Item 1 of the Code provides that computer games that depict, express or otherwise deal with matters of sex, drug misuse or addiction, crime, cruelty, violence or revolting or abhorrent phenomena in such a way that they offend against the standards of morality, decency and propriety generally accepted by reasonable adults to the extent that they should not be classified should be Refused Classification (RC).

-Each state and territory has classification enforcement legislation to complement the Classification Act and provides for offences in relation to the exhibition and sale of RC films and computer games.
+Each state and territory has classification enforcement legislation to complement the Classification Act and provides for offences in relation to the exhibition and sale of RC computer games.

-The document contains detailed descriptions of the content of the film or computer game being reviewed for classification purposes and reflect the reasons for the Board's decision to not classify the film or computer game and for it to be RC.
+The document contains detailed descriptions of the content of the computer game being reviewed for classification purposes and reflect the reasons for the Board's decision to not classify the computer game and for it to be RC.

-I am satisfied that disclosure of parts of the documents marked 's37(2)(c)' would, or could reasonably be expected to, prejudice the maintenance or enforcement of lawful methods for the protection of public safety.
+I am satisfied that disclosure of parts of document 1 marked 's37(2)(c)' would, or could reasonably be expected to, prejudice the maintenance or enforcement of lawful methods for the protection of public safety.
 I am further satisfied that disclosure of this information would result in real, significant or the material possibility of prejudice to the protection of maintenance or enforcement of lawful methods for the protection of public safety.

-For the reasons outlined above, I decided that parts of the documents marked 's37(2)(c)' are exempt from disclosure under section 37 of the FOI Act.
+For the reasons outlined above, I decided that the parts of document 1 marked 's37(2)(c)' are exempt from disclosure under section 37 of the FOI Act.